stackert/istack-buddy-server/test-data/mocks/README.md

 3. **Maintainability** - Changes to mock structures only need to be made in one place
 4. **Reduced Over-mocking** - Focus on testing actual behavior rather than complex mock setup
 5. **Better Coverage** - More comprehensive tests with less effort
+6. **One-Level Mocking** - Avoid deeply nested mocks for more reliable tests

 ## Coverage Improvements